aalok1993/APEX-Net/README.md

 * Project Website  [ [Link](https://sites.google.com/view/apexnetpaper) ]

 #### Instruction To Setup Environment
+* We have used Python 3.7 and Tensorflow 2.3.
 * Install Anaconda
 * Follow instructions from [here](https://docs.conda.io/projects/conda/en/4.6.1/user-guide/tasks/manage-environments.html) to create an anaconda environment from **environment.yml** file.